Frantala/Frantala/README.md

 <hr>

 <pre>
-💻 I am a self taught Machine Learning Developer
+💻 I am a self taught Backend Developer
-📚 I am studying a University Technician in Programming 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+📚 I am studying a University Technician in Programming 📝 I have a strong interest in Scalable Systems and Software Architecture 🔭 Working on API Development like Minimal APIs
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, SQL
+🌱 Learning about integrate IA at .NET apps
+🌟 Main languages: C#, SQL
-🚩 Interested in Full Stack Machine Learning Application development
+🚩 Interested in Full Stack Web Application development
 </pre>
 <hr>